refraction-ray/iastu-hpc2-manual/administrators/history/setup.md

 The workflow of ganglia configuration and installation have been merged to ansible playbooks.

 gmetric can be customized to report certain spec.
 See temperature example [here](http://cutler.io/2011/11/lm-sensors-on-ganglia/).

+### quota

+See reference on ubuntu 18.04 quota command: [digital ocean](https://www.digitalocean.com/community/tutorials/how-to-set-filesystem-quotas-on-ubuntu-18-04), it is very well write up.

+`sudo apt install quota`

+*need further experiments on VM cluster first before apply it, always be carful for disk stuff*

+See the VM corresponding part for operations.

 ## some benchmarks